TREASURIES-30-year swap spreads approach parity; prices slip

 exchanging 30-year fixed-rate interest payments for floating

-rates, was quoted at minus 4.75 on Monday.
-The spread was last
+rates, was quoted at minus 4.25 on Monday.
+That figure last hit

 The U.S. Treasury market was relatively quiet, with